jsh58/Genrich/README.md

 ```
   -s  <float>      Keep sec alns with AS >= bestAS - <float> (def.
 0)
 ```
 * Genrich analyzes all secondary alignments, but, by default, it keeps only the alignments whose [scores](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#scores-higher-more-similar) are equal to the best score for the read/fragment.
-Setting a value such as `-s 20` will cause Genrich also to keep secondary alignments whose scores are within 20 of the best.
+Setting a value such as `-s 20` causes Genrich also to keep secondary alignments whose scores are within 20 of the best.
 * The SAM/BAM should have alignment scores under the extra field `AS`.
-If not, all alignments will be considered equivalent.
+If not, all alignments are considered equivalent.
 * Each of the `N` alignments for a read/fragment is counted as `1/N` for the pileup.
 * As described [above](#multimap), a maximum of 10 alignments per read is analyzed.
-Reads with more than 10 alignments within the `-s` threshold will be subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
+Reads with more than 10 alignments within the `-s` threshold are subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
 * The alignment score for a fragment (pair of reads) is equal to the sum of the reads' individual scores.
 * Properly paired alignments take precedence over singleton alignments, regardless of the alignment scores.
 <br><br>

-### Unpaired alignments <a name="unpaired"></a>
+### Unpaired alignments<a name="unpaired"></a>

 By default, Genrich analyzes only properly paired alignments and infers the full fragments as spanning between the 5' ends of the two alignments (Fig. 2).
 It does not analyze unpaired ("singleton") alignments unless one of three options is selected:
 ```